 Ken will also be remembered for all of his work with the Friends of the Library where sorting books and book sales were his pride and joy.
 He spent countless hours with this project.
 A memorial service was held Saturday, July 22 at the Marathon County Public Library.

-July 10, 2017 – The July meeting was held at Fern Island Park and a walk through the park offered up 30 species of birds including American Redstart, Yellow Warbler, Warbling and Red-eyed Vireos, Baltimore Orioles among others.
+WBC Meeting at Fern Island Park July 10, 2017 – The July meeting at Fern Island Park included a walk through the park offering up 30 species of birds including American Redstart, Yellow Warbler, Red-eyed Vireos, Baltimore Orioles among others.

 June 1, 2017 – Wausau Bird Club member Dan Belter was featured in the Wisconsin Society of Ornithology’s Breeding Bird Atlas II newsletter for his volunteer work in gathering data of Wisconsin’s breeding birds.
 Follow the link to view the article.